 Understanding how Kinsta uses isolated container technology

-A diagram of Kinsta’s WordPress Hosting infrastructure
+A diagram of Kinsta’s WordPress Hosting architecture.

-These containers run on a generously sized virtual machine in one of the multiple GCP data centers, secured by our free Cloudflare integration.
+These containers run on a generously sized virtual machine in one of the multiple data centers, secured by our free Cloudflare integration.
 Additionally, we employ encryption at rest to safeguard customer data, ensuring top-notch security and privacy.

 On our standard plans, each live site container can access 12 CPUs and 8 GB of RAM by default.
 Each staging environment on our standard plans has access to 1 CPU and 8 GB of RAM.